shadopawn/admin-portal/Documentation/User.md

 - All lessons start with a call video.
 - After selecting a lesson pack, navigate videos on the right by scrolling or double clicking the up or down arrows.
-- Double click on the video, or click the button at the bottom right ("Watch Video 1") to view the highlighted video
+- Double click on the video, or click the button at the bottom right ("Watch Video 1") to view the highlighted video.

 ## Make a Call
 <img src="images/UnityCallVideo.png" width="600">